Konvt/pgbar/README.md

 With `O2/O3` optimizations enabled, the performance overhead of the second iteration in the code below will *approach* that of the first iteration[^1].

-[^1]: In practice, the overhead of updating the progress bar only adds a single function call and some branching cost.
+[^1]: In practice, the overhead of updating the progress bar only adds the overload of calling jumps and branches a few more times.

 ```cpp
 #include "pgbar/pgbar.hpp"